 Short Term Rentals and Seasonal Properties.
 Another related issue that was brought up in each of the focus groups was that of short term rentals and seasonal properties.
 About 80 percent of the housing stock in Truro is seasonal, and short-term rental properties are becoming more popular in Truro as well.
-When homes are purchased for seasonal use, they are not available for year-round occupancy, which is perceived by many as a major contributor to the housing shortage and workforce housing issue.
-There is a need to increase the housing stock in Truro for those that will live in the homes full time.
+When homes are purchased for seasonal use, they are not available for year-round occupancy, which is perceived by many as a major contributor to the housing stock in Truro for those that will live in the homes full time.